WORKS & WASTE MANAGEMENT SERVICES

 Kerbside Collection

-There may be days where your bins are not collected on time (truck breakdown or running late).
+There may be days where your bins are not collected on time (truck breakdown or running late due to heavy workload).
 If this happens, please leave your bins out as they will be collected within the next 24hrs.
-Our Contractor is also dealing with staff shortages due to Covid related illnesses.
+Please be aware if cars are parked either side of the street blocking access for the truck then bins will not be collected.

 For property’s the collection truck goes directly past, Council’s kerbside collection includes a Driver Assist clause for persons meeting the definition of “Genuine Disability” under the Waste Management Policy, If you believe you meet this criteria, please contact council.